Ashita no Nadja: Others

 Fernando Gonzales is the son of a wealthy Spanish noble family, and all his life he has been pampered and spoiled.
 This resulted in Fernando's petty, malicious personality.
-Fernando finds Nadja very attractive (in a snotty rich kid way) but instead of being nice to her, he bosses her around and publicly humiliates her by forcing her to attend a masked ball as an entertainer, and later blackmailing her into attending another ball at his own house.
+Fernando finds Nadja attractive (in a snotty rich kid way) but instead of being nice to her, he bosses her around and publicly humiliates her by forcing her to attend a masked ball as an entertainer, and later blackmailing her into attending another ball at his own house.
 His family also happened to employ Rosemary after she left the orphanage.
 Rosemary has a huge crush on Fernando, but his mean attitude towards her and his "niceness" towards Nadja is one of the things that causes Rosemary's betrayal.